coscene-io/create-coscene-extension/README.md

 This should create a folder under your home directory such as `~/.coStudio/extensions/unknown.helloworld-0.0.0` containing your compiled extension.
-Start Foxglove.
-If everything succeeded, you should be able to add a new panel in Foxglove named _"ExamplePanel"_.
-Each time you make a change to your extension, you will need to run `npm run local-install` again to build it and copy the build output to the Foxglove extensions folder in your home directory.
-You can either reload Foxglove or close and reopen it to load your latest extension code.
+Start coScene.
+If everything succeeded, you should be able to add a new panel in coScene named _"ExamplePanel"_.
+Each time you make a change to your extension, you will need to run `npm run local-install` again to build it and copy the build output to the coScene extensions folder in your home directory.
+You can either reload coScene or close and reopen it to load your latest extension code.

 If you just want to confirm your code compiles without installing it locally, run `npm run build`.